solana-foundation/solana-improvement-documents/proposals/0001-simd-process.md

 far the most effective way to see a proposal through to completion: authors should not expect that other project developers will take on responsibility for implementing their accepted feature.

+### Implemented
+When all relevant teams have completed development of the feature the SIMD's is "Implemented"

 ### Activated